nk9/get_dropbox_link/README.md

 ![Assigning the keyboard shortcut](assets/keyboard-shortcut.jpg)

 3. Now, you can test it!
 Go to your Dropbox folder in Finder.
 Select at least one file and press <kbd>Cmd</kbd>+<kbd>Ctrl</kbd>+<kbd>L</kbd>.
 Your clipboard should now contain the links to the files.
 Note that when creating multiple links, each link has to be requested individually, so there may be a delay before the links appear on your clipboard.
-Listen for the "finished" sound, or watch for the spinning Automator gear in your menu bar.
+Watch for the spinning Automator gear in your menu bar.